dwavesystems/demos/maximum-cut/README.rst

 In the code, we create this Q matrix as a dictionary iteratively, looping over the edges in our graph just as we see in the summation of our QUBO expression.

 There are two parameters to be set by the user in this code:  chain strength and number of reads.
-Since this is a small problem, we set a low number of reads (shown on line 43 with `numruns = 10`).
+Since this is a small problem, we set a low number of reads (shown on line 43 with ``numruns = 10``).
 For chain strength, we examine the entries in our Q matrix and choose a relatively large number to enforce chains in our embedding.
-For this problem, our matrix entries range from -3 to +2 and so a value of 8 is chosen on line 42.
+For this problem, our matrix entries range from -3 to +2 and so a value of 8 is chosen on line 42 ``chainstrength``.

 References
 ----------